misiektoja/xbox_monitor/README.md

 In such case it is not needed to install *tzlocal* pip module.

+### User privacy settings

+In order to monitor Xbox user activity, proper privacy settings need to be enabled on the monitored user account, i.e. in [Xbox profile privacy & online safety settings](https://account.xbox.com/Settings), the value in section *'Others can see if you're online'* (and preferably also *'Others can see your Xbox profile details'*) should be set to *'Friends'* (if you are friends) or to *'Everyone'*.

 ### SMTP settings

 If you want to use email notifications functionality you need to change the SMTP settings (host, port, user, password, sender, recipient).
 If you leave the default settings then no notifications will be sent.